omkarbhoite25/KTH-Neuro-Computing-Systems/README.md

 $ sudo apt-get install ros-{$ros_distro}-dynamixel-sdk*
 ```
 ###### 2. Clone this repository.
-###### 3. Open the file named multi_motor.cpp and provide the path to the dynamixel library installed on you computer.
-The path maybe similar to like one i use but your distro might be different.
+###### 3. Open the file named multi_motor.cpp in Multi_Motor and provide the path to the dynamixel library installed on you computer.
+The path maybe similar to like one I use but your distro might be different.
+(Look for #include </opt/ros/noetic/include/dynamixel_sdk/dynamixel_sdk.h> and update it with your path)

 ###### Path on my computer
 ```